VarKal23/FAANG-Watcher/README.md

 ### Configuration

-- **Backend env file**: Add the following to a .env file in the backend directory.
+- **Fronted env file**: Add the following to a .env file in the backend directory.

     ```env
     FINNHUB_API_KEY=your_finnhub_api_key